jonathan-dejong/subscribe-to-mu-content/README.md

 == Updates ==

-The basic structure of this plugin was cloned from the [WordPress-Plugin-Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate) project.
 This plugin supports the [GitHub Updater](https://github.com/afragen/github-updater) plugin, so if you install that, this plugin becomes automatically updateable direct from GitHub.
 Any submission to WP.org repo will make this redundant.